 - Treat the skin of all affected and susceptible pets

-- Treat the indoor environment because the mite is capable of limited survival off pets
+- Treat the indoor environment; the mite is capable of limited survival off of pets

-Your veterinarian may ask you to continue the treatment regime for at least twenty-one days after which your veterinarian may re-examine the cat to ensure that the mites have been eliminated.
+Your veterinarian may ask you to continue the treatment regime for at least 21 days after which your veterinarian may re-examine the cat to ensure that the mites have been eliminated.